w3f/polkadot-wiki/docs/general/web3-and-polkadot.md

 In Proof-of-Stake blockchains, security is dictated by how much stake is locked on-chain (financial security).
-In a decentralized network, you want to ensure that the difficulty level for a financial attack to happen is equal across all nodes.
+In a decentralized network, you want to ensure that the difficulty level for a financial attack to happen is equally difficult across all nodes.
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}'s [election algorithm](../learn/learn-phragmen.md) makes sure that the stake is maximized across all active validators, and the variance in stake across validators is minimized as much as possible.